pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 - Some/all of P is not M ⇒  Some/all of P is non-M ...
 (1)
 - Some/all of S is not M ⇒ Some/all of S is non-M ...
 (2)

-But notice that in both (1) and (2), the linking term–which is non-M–is not distributive.
-Therefore–violating the distributed middle rule–non-M is not a logical, i.e. guaranteed link between S and P, hence no conclusion can be drawn.
+But notice that in both (1) and (2), the linking term – which is non-M – is not distributive.
+Therefore – violating the distributed middle rule – non-M is not a logical, i.e. guaranteed link between S and P, hence no conclusion can be drawn.

 _To see it in another way_...